-Orange County California Boating Accident Attorneys
+Orange County Boating Accident Attorney

 Each year in the United States, hundreds of people are killed, thousands are injured, and millions of dollars are lost because of preventable boating accidents.
-In many cases, these boating accidents are the result of negligence or error on the part of a boat operator, passenger or other individual.
+In many cases, these boating accidents are the result of negligence or error on the part of a boat operator, passenger or other individuals.
 Alternatively, boat equipment or machinery failure or defect can be the culprit in boating accidents.

 If you or a loved one has suffered injury or death in a boating accident, the first two essential steps are to seek medical attention and report the accident to proper authorities (read below to learn more about reporting boating accidents).
-The next crucial step is to contact a qualified attorney who can evaluate your case to determine the best way to protect your interests and help you seek the compensation you deserve for your losses and suffering.
+The next crucial step is to contact a qualified Orange County boating accident attorney who can evaluate your case to determine the best way to protect your interests and help you seek the compensation you deserve for your losses and suffering.

 Read on to learn more about boating accidents, including statistics, common types of accidents, causes of boating accidents, common injuries, when and how to report boating accidents, preventing boating accidents and more about your legal rights.